wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-4.md

 ![image](https://github.com/user-attachments/assets/59788a8c-8a10-400b-86eb-309dd7e6da93)

 - We can quite clearly now see the GET and POST requests of the C2 communication. `GET /index.php?id=&subid=qIOuKk7U HTTP/1.1` from the malicious IP.
 The C2 response `HckDcK0czXjaq48jVHNn|qIOuKk7U|http://79.124.78.197/index.php`, and the POST binary payload.
-- I exported the HTTP objects `index.php` to my desktop and generated the MD5 hashes of them to check in VirusTotal.
+- I exported the HTTP objects `index.php` to my desktop and generated the MD5 hashes.

 ```
 md5sum index.php